YueLiPicasso/unification/README.md

 ##If you wanted to see the code for project demonstration

 See module [UnificationDemo](UnificationDemo.hs).
-The demonstration can use Robinson's algorithm to generate random solvable or not solvable euqations and pass these equations to Martelli's algorithm to process, then display the  result.
+The demonstration can use Robinson's algorithm to generate random solvable or not solvable equations and pass these equations to Martelli's algorithm to process, then display the  result.

 To run the demonstration: